 Bird Dog

 If you’d ever done the Bird Dog, chances are you’ve farted.
-This position is a bodyweight exercise that strengthens the core, starting on all fours.
+This position is a bodyweight exercise that strengthens the core and stimulates the digestive tract, starting on all fours.
 It requires no equipment other than a mat (and hopefully shortly after, a toilet!).

 Squats

 Squatting is the gold standard of sh*tting.
 It's how all of our ancestors did the deed.
+Squatting aligns the colon in a way that makes it easier to pass stool.
 It’s why pooping stools are a thing.
-And it’s sure to knock your days-old deuce loose!
+The position straightens the rectum and relaxes the puborectal muscle, which can help relieve constipation, and knock your days-old deuce loose!

 Glute Bridge